roundcube/roundcubemail-helpdocs/en_US/mail/compose.rst

 ---------------------------------------

 The recipients of the composed message can be freely entered into the *To* or *Cc* fields in the header section of the compose screen.
-Sparate multiple addresses with a coma (,).
+Separate multiple addresses with a coma (,).
 Make sure you enter full and valid email addresses.

 .. index:: Autocomplete

 Address Book Autocompletion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While typing a recipeint address, the app continuously search your address book and suggest matching entries right below the text cursor.
+While typing a recipient address, the app continuously searched your address book and suggests matching entries right below the input field.
 Use the cursor keys (up/down) on the keyboard to select one and then hit <Enter> or <Tab> to copy the highlighted address into the recipient field.

-Using the Address Book Widet
+Using the Address Book Widget
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you prefer to select recpients from a list of contacts, use the address book widget on the left side to browser through them.
+If you prefer to select recipients from a list of contacts, use the address book widget on the left side to look them up.
 First, select the address book to browse on the upper part of the widget and see the contacts listed below.
-Onyl a limited number of contacts is displayed at a time so use the arrow buttons in the widget header to jump to the next page of contacts.
+Only a limited number of contacts is displayed at a time so use the arrow buttons in the widget header to jump to the next page of contacts.

-Select one or more contacts in the list and then click one of the buttons below (*To+*, *Cc+*, *Bcc+*) in order to copy the selected contacts in the according recipient field.
+Select one or more contacts in the list and then click either one of the buttons below (*To+*, *Cc+*, *Bcc+*) in order to copy the selected contacts to the according recipient field.
 Double-click a contact in the list to have it added to the *To* field immediately.

 .. index:: Attachments